catherinezucker/dustmaps/docs/examples.rst

     # Whether or not map is reliable at requested distances
     print(flags['reliable_dist'])
     >>> [ True False  True]

+DECaPS shares the same quality flags as Bayestar, but includes one additional flag, called "infilled" which indicates whether the pixel needed to be infilled due to an insufficient number of stars :

+.. code-block :: python

+	>>> [('converged', '?'), ('infilled', '?'), ('reliable_dist', '?')]

 If the coordinates do not include distances, then instead of :code:`'reliable_dist'`, the query will return the minimum and maxmimum reliable